Traveling has always been one of my passions. The world is full of fascinating places and cultures and I hope to see as much of it as I can.

 - Group rates are also available for parties of 15 or more.

-While the ticket prices are on the high side, this is one of those things that you don’t want to miss and will probably only do once in your lifetime.
+Ticket prices for the Boeing Future of Flight Aviation Center are very reasonable and this is one of those things that you don’t want to miss and will probably only do once in your lifetime.
 This is the only place in North America where you can visit and tour a commercial aircraft assembly facility.

 © 2017 Bill De Giulio